Last Updated on February 21, 2021 by James Gentile

 Some factors come into play when filing for bankruptcy.
 For starters, you need to thoroughly research which bankruptcy option is best for your current and future financial situation: Chapter 7 or Chapter 13.
 How much income you make and any assets you own must also be taken into consideration.

 If you are thinking that you can save yourself some money by filing without an attorney’s aid, you are not alone.
 Many others also feel this way, but the truth is that the amount you would save is rather small compared to how much you could lose if you make a mistake or leave out critical information on the paperwork.

 A professional and skilled bankruptcy attorney is already familiar with all the laws, regulations, and details of a bankruptcy filing.
 This knowledge and expertise will be vitally important in ensuring that you can properly and fill out all the necessary paperwork.
 Following the proper procedure is especially important, and completing such a task without years of experience with the process can be daunting.

 Additionally, a bankruptcy lawyer can provide you with a great deal of information so that you can better make an informed decision without second-guessing yourself.

 Finally, as has already been mentioned above, deciding to file for bankruptcy is an emotional and trying experience.
 Without assistance, it can be easy to make a mistake due to the increased stress and the complicated process.
-A good bankruptcy lawyer will do more than just help you complete the paperwork–they understand what you are going through, and they will work with you in a manner that helps to ease both the process and your mind.
+A good bankruptcy lawyer will do more than help you complete the paperwork–they understand what you are going through, and they will work with you in a manner that helps ease both the process and your mind.